-From here, I had to build an internal team, one that would help me on my plans to bang the drum, wave the flag, and help the world notice that I had a book.
-More on that team below.
+From here, I had to build an internal team, one that would help me on my plans to bang the drum, wave the flag, and help the world notice that I had self-published a book on Amazon.

 Just so you know how the money works, for my first book Do More Great Work, which was published only as a paperback, I was paid an advance of $15,000 (which I was THRILLED about) and a royalty rate of eight percent for full-price books (this does not include those sold at a bulk discount rate).